Chart Color Schemes

 Alexandria lies within the top quartile of areas nationally for population growth performance according to AreaSearch analysis of recent, and medium to long-term trends

-Based on analysis of ABS population updates for the broader area, and new addresses validated by AreaSearch, the estimated population of Alexandria as of Nov 2025 is around 11,010.
-This reflects an increase of 1,361 people (14.1%) since the 2021 Census, which reported a population of 9,649 people.
-The change is inferred from the resident population of 10,805 estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and an additional 340 validated new addresses since the Census date.
-This level of population equates to a density ratio of 3,110 persons per square kilometer, placing Alexandria in the upper quartile relative to national locations assessed by AreaSearch.
-The suburb's 14.1% growth since the 2021 census exceeded both the state (6.7%) and metropolitan area growth rates, marking it as a growth leader in the region.
-Population growth for the area was primarily driven by overseas migration that contributed approximately 65.0% of overall population gains during recent periods.
+Based on ABS population updates and AreaSearch validations, as of Nov 2025, Alexandria's estimated population is around 11,056.
+This reflects a growth of 1,407 people since the 2021 Census, which reported a population of 9,649.
+The increase is inferred from AreaSearch's estimate of 10,828 residents in Jun 2024, based on latest ERP data release by ABS, and additional 340 validated new addresses since the Census date.
+This results in a density ratio of 3,123 persons per square kilometer, placing Alexandria in the upper quartile nationally.
+Alexandria's growth rate of 14.6% since 2021 exceeded both state (7.6%) and metropolitan area averages, indicating it as a growth leader.
+Overseas migration contributed approximately 65.0% to overall population gains recently.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
-For any SA2 areas not covered by this data, AreaSearch utilises the NSW State Government's SA2 level projections, released in 2022 with 2021 as the base year.
+AreaSearch uses ABS/Geoscience Australia projections for each SA2 area released in 2024 with 2022 as the base year.
+For areas not covered by this data, NSW State Government's SA2 level projections released in 2022 with 2021 as the base year are utilised.
 Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
-As we examine future population trends, an above median population growth of national areas is projected for Alexandria, with the suburb expected to increase by 2,280 persons to 2041 based on aggregated SA2-level projections, reflecting an increase of 17.8% in total over the 17 years.
+Future trends project above median population growth nationally, with Alexandria expected to increase by 2,277 persons to 2041, reflecting a total increase of 17.3% over the 17 years.

 Frequently Asked Questions - Population